xiaofen9/overkill/README.md

 Note!
 It is welcomed that you repost overkill at any other forums and platforms, but please attach the original link (i.e., https://github.com/xiaofen9/overwatch)

+## Support poor kids
+Overkill is a open-source free software, now Overkill wants to help support a school for children in Ghana.
+We promise that every sponsorship we receive will be donated in the name of Overkill.
+We wish you can donate $10 to the [Patreon Project](https://www.patreon.com/overkillandkid).

+[Donate on Patreon](https://www.patreon.com/overkillandkid) (Monthly  payment, you can cancel at any time)

 ## History

 **V2.0** : We release our new Overkill with proudness!
 We investigate many fancy functions and made many improvements.
 Thanks for contribution from contributors!